Edgar Smith (murderer): Second attack

 In San Diego, California, in October 1976, Smith kidnapped 33-year-old Lefteriya "Lisa" Ozbun, holding a knife at her throat and forcing her into a car.
 As Smith drove off with Lisa, she struggled to get out of his car and he stabbed her in the chest.
 She managed to jump out of the moving car with Smith's knife in her chest as he lost control and drove off the road.
 Regaining control of the car, Smith drove away as a nearby witness made a note of the car's license plate.
 Police found that the car was registered to Smith's new wife, Paige Dana Heimer, and began searching for Smith.
 After nearly two weeks as a fugitive, Smith checked into a Las Vegas hotel under a false name and telephoned Buckley seeking help.
-Buckley, who by that point realized that he had been terribly mistaken about Smith, promptly called the FBI and Smith was arrested.
+Buckley called the FBI and Smith was arrested.

 Second incarceration

 Smith's second crime drew media attention to Buckley, Smith's defenders, and the psychiatrist who cleared his return to public life.
-Buckley, famous as a law and order conservative, later wrote a 1979 article expressing his regret about how the very resourceful Smith had won him over.
+Buckley, a law and order conservative, later wrote a 1979 article expressing his regret about how Smith had won him over.

 Lisa Ozbun survived Smith's 1976 attack and testified against him at trial.
 Convicted, Smith attempted to get a reduced sentence by claiming that he was an emotionally disturbed sex offender.
-He cited his 1957 murder of Vicki Zielinski in support of this claim, belatedly admitting to having killed the 15-year-old.
+He cited his 1957 murder of Vickie Zielinski in support of this claim, belatedly admitting to having killed the 15-year-old.
 His attempt failed: Smith was sentenced to life in prison for attempted murder and kidnapping with intent to rob.

-In the 1980s and '90s Smith contested his sentencing in the courts, but this time his efforts were turned down.
+In the 1980s and 1990s Smith contested his sentencing in the courts, but this time his efforts were turned down.
 In later years his health deteriorated, and he suffered several heart attacks in custody.

 In 1989, Smith was up for parole, but the prospect of his release sparked protests.
 He was denied parole in April 2009.
 Smith was incarcerated at California Medical Facility in Vacaville, California until his death on March 20, 2017.
 Smith's death was not publicly revealed until more than six months later.